 Where to buy it?

-From the day Clumsy Goat began, we always wanted introduce our very own coffee from this historic region.
-Thanks to our team of dedicated roasters and the fairtrade farms that we support, we’ve finally been able to craft a premium coffee that’s so typical of this region.
+From the day Clumsy Goat Coffee began, we always wanted introduce our very own coffee from this historic region.
+Thanks to our team of dedicated roasters and the fairtrade farms that we support, we’ve finally been able to craft a premium coffee that’s very typical of this region.

 Click here to try it!

-It’s great to see how popular our Ethiopia Sidamo roast has become.
-We’re always looking to expand our range of speciality coffee roasts so if you’d like to be the first to hear what’s in store then be sure to sign up for our newsletter below to keep updated :)
+We’re always expanding our range of speciality coffee roasts so if you’d like to be the first to hear what’s in store, then be sure to sign up for our newsletter below to keep updated :)